bmarq/raspi-openbox-dotfiles/README.md

 ## Notes
 - If you want to use this configuration, inspect the code before use.
-- If you find "addy" in the configuration file, replace it with your own username.
+- If you find "bmarq" in the configuration file, replace it with your username.